 Foreword by Director, The Association of Banks in Singapore

-The Singapore Banking & Financial Services Directory is a vital reference for Singapore’s thriving financial sector.
-A joint publication by The Association of Banks in Singapore and Marshall Cavendish Business Information Pte Ltd., it provides information on over 1,000 companies in the financial services cluster, as well as the spectrum of products and services they offer.
+As Singapore stands at the crossroads between a crisis and an opportunity, it is hoped that The Singapore Banking & Financial Services Directory becomes all the more meaningful as a vital reference for Singapore’s financial sector.
+This joint publication by The Association of Banks in Singapore and Marshall Cavendish Business Information Pte Ltd, provides information on over 1,000 companies in the financial services cluster, and showcases the spectrum of products and services offerings that they provide.

 Mrs Ong-Ang Ai Boon